LasseLykke/bryllupssite/README.md

 # bryllupssite
-Landing page for Mads and Lærkes wedding.
+Landingpage for some friends' wedding announcement.

+# Build with:
+HTML and CSS with Bootstrap framework.